 You may even share multiple projects to different URLs.

-This section will show you a chart of how many guests are visiting your public project page.
+This view can be reached from the hand dashboard and shows your latest upvotes, including those from your Open Decks, your Discord community and also your own team.
+It also shows you how many guests are visiting your public Open Decks web site.
 You may also receive this information as a weekly email report by enabling the Receive weekly report per mail toggle.

 Make sure to provide some initial information about your project to your guests.
 The chosen display name of your project will be shown in the top left corner of your public page.
 The banner image will be shown in the center.
 You may also provide a message to your audience that will be shown front and center of your public page.